HIPAA Privacy Statement

 From time to time, we may, without your written authorization, provide your information to one or more outside persons and organizations who assist us with our business activities.
 Examples of these outside people and organizations include our duly appointed insurance representatives, financial auditors, quality accreditation services, reinsurers, legal services, enrollment and billing services, or claim payment and medical management services.

-Additionally, if you have a group health plan through COUNTRY, we may disclose protected health information to the sponsor of the plan, if any.
+If you have a group health plan through COUNTRY, we may also disclose protected health information to the sponsor of the plan, if any.

 We are permitted or required by law to make certain other uses and disclosures of your personal health information without your authorization.
 Examples include: